 Shiang Tang’s website

 I am a Visiting Assistant Professor at Purdue University.
 Previously, I was a J. L. Doob Research Assistant Professor at the University of Illinois at Urbana-Champaign, and a graduate student at the University of Utah.
 My research field is algebraic number theory.
 More specifically, I am interested in Galois representations and its connection with motives and automorphic forms.
 I used to think a bit about the representation theory of reductive groups and their covering groups over real and p-adic fields, but not so much lately.
 I received my Ph.D. in 2018, my advisor was Stefan Patrikis.
 I am currently on the job market.

-I have 7 years of college teaching experience as an instructor of record.
-I’m currently teaching Math 453 (Elementary Theory of Numbers) and a graduate reading course on Galois representations at UIUC.
-Before that, I taught Discrete Mathematics, Fundamental Mathematics, Abstract Algebra, Abstract Linear Algebra, Applied Complex Variables and Algebraic Number Theory (graduate level) at UIUC.
+I have 8 years of college teaching experience as an instructor of record.
+I am currently teaching Ordinary Differential Equations at Purdue.
+As a postdoc at UIUC, I taught Discrete Mathematics, Fundamental Mathematics, Abstract Algebra, Abstract Linear Algebra, Applied Complex Variables, Elementary Theory of Numbers and Algebraic Number Theory (graduate level) at UIUC.
 As a graduate student in Utah, I taught a variety of classes ranging from entry-level college algebra to mathematical analysis.

 I am passionate about explaining mathematical ideas to general audience and developing ideas for undergraduate research.
 In Spring 2019, I was the faculty mentor of an Illinois Geometry Lab project “Finite Reflection Groups and Related Topics”.
 I mentored three talented undergrads with the help of one graduate student.
 This project consists of a semester-long seminar/discussion, a mid-semester report and a final report.
 My students computed certain variants of the Weyl groups of exceptional algebraic groups using GAP and MAGMA.
-In Spring 2021, I will be mentoring another Illinois Geometry Lab project “P-adic Numbers and Ultrametric Calculus” I designed.
-In this project, students will be investigating p-adic transcendental numbers, Artin-Hasse exponential and many more interesting questions about p-adic numbers and wrote up an expository paper.
+In Spring 2021, I mentored another Illinois Geometry Lab project “P-adic Numbers and Ultrametric Calculus”.
+In this project, four undergraduate students investigated properties the Artin-Hasse exponential in connection with p-adic numbers and wrote up an expository paper.